Quick answer

 Product fit check

 This page should not force a Webzaz or LocalKit pitch.
 CRM intent means the reader is comparing lead management and operations software.
 The right conversion path is capture, software comparison, and trade-specific education.
-Website or local-profile CTAs only fit when the reader moves from tracking leads to generating better leads.
+Webzaz fits only when weak electrical service pages, unclear EV charger or panel-upgrade proof, poor local SEO, or a mobile quote path is the real bottleneck.
+LocalKit fits only when the company needs tracked profile links, QR cards, review handoffs, referral destinations, or source tracking tied back to booked electrical jobs.

 Useful next reads: